 The 2020-2021 school year embarked on our district and schools' heavy emphasis on implementing teaching strategies and methods that align with the science of reading and implementing them when teaching our ELA curriculum.
-Our district and school continue to make literacy improvements.
-With continuous teacher professional development and learning, implementation of research-based science of reading strategies and practices, we will demonstrate literacy growth in our students and further close any achievement gaps there may be.
+Our district and school look forward to the literacy improvements we feel these research-based science of reading strategies and practices will bring to our students in order to close the achievement gaps in reading and to ensure improved core instruction.